-The CNVMP for the project proposed noise monitoring at the locations shown in Figure 3, to capture the noise impact to the most sensitive adjacent receivers; residential properties on Goldsmith Street and Faithful Street.
+The CNVMP for the project proposed noise monitoring at locations capturing the noise impact to residential receivers along Goldsmith Street and Faithful Street.

-- 1. Unattended noise monitor installed at position L1 and L2 from the start of the works until the ground level slab is laid. - Attended noise monitoring at L1 and L2 during all construction and excavation stages until the north-western and north-eastern facades are installed.
+Unattended monitoring for this stage of the project has been completed.
+Attended noise monitoring was to be conducted during all construction and excavation stages until the north-western and north-eastern facades are installed.